Monster Rancher Battle Card GB

-Monster Rancher Battle Card GB, known in Japan as Monster Farm Battle Card GB (モンスターファームバトルカードGB, Monsutā Fāmu Batoru Kādo GB) is a handheld game released in 1999 for the Nintendo Game Boy Color system.
+Monster Rancher Battle Card GB, known in Japan as Monster Farm Battle Card GB (モンスターファームバトルカードGB, Monsutā Fāmu Batoru Kādo GB) is a strategy video game developed by Graphic Research and released in 1999 by Tecmo for the Game Boy Color.
 It is the first game in Tecmo's Monster Rancher Battle Card series, featuring a card game incorporating the popular characters from the Monster Rancher series.
-It was followed by Monster Rancher Battle Card Episode II for the Sony PlayStation entertainment system which featured additional monsters.
+It was followed by a 2000 sequel Monster Rancher Battle Card Episode II for the PlayStation which featured additional monsters.

 Gameplay

 Although the Monster Rancher series is known for the ability to import game content via CDs, Monster Rancher Battle Card GB has no equivalent functionality.
 Instead, the player takes a short "personality test" to determine his starting deck and then can win additional cards by defeating opponents as well as new monster cards by defeating dungeon bosses.
 While a code system is also in place, only a select few cards catering to a single monster along with some general support can be obtained through this method.

 Each player's deck consists of three monster cards and an additional fifty attack/defense/support cards.
 Monster cards start in play, have HP, and a type (either ground or air).
 Attack are always specific to one monster breed, defense cards can be specific to one monster breed, and support cards.
 To use these cards, a player usually has to pay an activation cost in the form of a resource called "guts".

 The actual card game with both players, each with their three monsters on the field, flipping a coin to determine which player has the choice of going first or second.
 Each player then draws five cards.
 A player's turn consists of (in the following order):